dalehamel/bpftrace/docs/embedded_builds.md

 By downloading patches from an external source and writing a custom series file, `quilt` can be used to apply arbitrary patches to embedded sources.

+The `embed_helpers.cmake` file has the necessary helper functions to download patches, add them to a patch series, and set the patch command to be used with the ExternalProject.

 # Building on CI